The best Sony portrait lenses

 Large apertures offer two main advantages:

-- First, they allow you to play a little more with the depth of field to better isolate your subject by accentuating the background blur, the famous bokeh.
+- First, they let you play more with depth of field to better isolate your subject by accentuating the background blur, the famous bokeh.

-- Second, more light can be recovered to the sensor and therefore the exposure time is reduced to better freeze the movements, or to reduce the ISO sensitivity and obtain a better image quality.
+- Second, more light reaches the sensor and so you can use a faster shutter speed to freeze movement more easily, or to reduce the ISO sensitivity and get better image quality.

-The vast majority of portrait photographers use fixed focal length lenses.
+The vast majority of portrait photographers use prime lenses.
 There are several reasons for this:

 - Second, the maximum aperture of your lens.
 At best, you will get a maximum aperture of f/2.8 on a zoom.
-Which is conversely the smallest maximum aperture you can get on an 85mm!
+Which is also the smallest maximum aperture you can get on an 85mm!
 Most of them open at f/1.8 or f/1.4.
-Also, the artistic possibilities will be larger, especially to better blur your foreground/background and make your subject stand out more easily.
+Also, you will have more creative possibilities, especially to better blur your foreground/background and make your subject stand out more easily.

-- Finally, the compacity.
+- Finally, compactness.
 You should know that zooms are often large, both in terms of length and weight.
 However, there are heavy prime lenses such as the 35mm f/1.4 (600g) while the Sigma 28-70mm f/2.8 DG DN weighs only 450g.

 In the end, I think it is a very personal choice.
 Zooms will often be more versatile, but less bright.
 A matter of taste!

-I’m coming to the end of this article dedicated to the best portrait lenses from Sony.
-I hope that thanks to all this research, you have found what you were looking for regarding the purchase of your lens!
-If you enjoyed our article, you can support our blog and our work by purchasing your lens through the links in this article (without it costing you more, of course).
-If you want to check out the longer focal length possibilities, I invite you to have a look at our article on the best Sony telephoto lenses.
+That brings us to the end of this article dedicated to the best Sony portrait lenses.
+I hope that after all this research, you have found what you need for your next lens purchase!
+If you enjoyed our article, you can support our blog and our work by purchasing your lens through the links in this article (without it costing you anything extra, of course).
+If you want to check out the longer focal length options, you can have a look at our article on the best Sony telephoto lenses.

-If you want to complete your kit, or simply continue reading about photography equipment, I invite you to look at the article detailing the best wide-angle lenses for Sony cameras!
+If you want to complete your kit, or simply continue reading about photography equipment, you can also read the article detailing the best wide-angle lenses for Sony cameras!

 See you soon,